 Spices and Dried Herbs

 - Avoid using prepackaged seasoning mixes because they often contain a lot of salt.
 Many herb and spice blends are fine though.
-Check the ingredient list for sodium.
+Check the Nutrition Facts label for sodium.

 - Dried herbs and spices don’t have an indefinite shelf life.
 Check your dried herb and spices now, and toss anything that no longer smells like what it’s supposed to be.
-It’s best to use dried herbs and ground spices within six months after opening.
 Store in a dark, dry place away from heat sources, such as stoves or appliances.
 So avoid keeping a spice rack above or to close to the stove.

 Other Flavor Enhancers